William Playfair: Other works

-Clandestine Activities
+Clandestine activities

-In 1793, during the War of the First Coalition, Playfair devised a plan for a covert operation that he most probably presented to Henry Dundas, who was Home Secretary and soon to become Britain's Secretary of State for War.
+In 1793, during the War of the First Coalition, Playfair devised a plan for a covert operation that he most probably presented to Henry Dundas, who was home secretary and soon to become Britain's secretary of state for war.
 Playfair proposed to "fabricate one hundred millions of assignats (the French currency) and spread them in France by every means in my power."

 Playfair saw the counterfeiting plan as the lesser of two evils: "That there are two ways of combatting the French nation the forces of which are measured by men and money.
 Their assignats are their money and it is better to destroy this paper founded upon an iniquitous extortion and a villainous deception than to shed the blood of men."
 He arranged for the production of paper for the assignats at Haughton Castle in Northumberland and other sites, and distributed them according to an elaborate plan.
 The plan apparently worked: by 1795 the French assignat had become worthless and the ensuing chaos undermined the French government.
 Some contemporary accounts even at the time linked Playfair to the clandestine activity.
-Though Playfair never told anyone about the operation, he alluded to it in a private letter to former Foreign Secretary and Prime Minister William Wyndham Grenville in 1811.
+Though Playfair never told anyone about the operation, he alluded to it in a private letter to former foreign secretary and prime minister William Wyndham Grenville in 1811.

 The counterfeiting effort was part of a pattern of activities that Playfair undertook that would today be considered intelligence operations.
 Playfair also provided a model of France's semaphore telegraph system in 1794 to the staff of the Duke of York, then commander of British forces in Flanders and offered a Dutch-crewed ship to assist in quashing the foreign-inspired Nore mutiny against the Royal Navy in 1797.

-At the time Britain had not yet established a formal intelligence organization; according to the historian of the Secret Intelligence Service, Christopher Andrew, this did not occur until the early Twentieth Century.
-Rather, British senior officials and military commanders (like those in other countries) obtained information using their own budgets and personal relationships.
+At the time Britain had not yet established a formal intelligence organization.
+According to the historian of the Secret Intelligence Service, Christopher Andrew, this did not occur until the early Twentieth Century.
+Rather, British diplomats, senior officials, and military commanders (like those in other countries) obtained information using their own budgets and personal relationships.

+According to historian Jennifer Mori, Playfair began receiving funding from Windham as early as 1793.
+While in France, Playfair, according to his memoirs, worked with the British ambassador, George Leveson-Gower, 1st Duke of Sutherland, to facilitate the escape of British nationals as the coup that displaced Louis XVI was mounting.
+It may be notable that, when arriving in France, Playfair became a close friend and business partner of Jean, Baron de Batz, who maintained a clandestine network supporting the Royalists.

 While historians, economists, and scholars of the intelligence profession have acknowledged Playfair as a pioneer of intelligence, at least one statistician has contested whether he was a secret agent.